I think many of us get into a routine when it comes to going to…

 Oh no was all I could think as John and I drove up to the entrance of Prince Albert National Park in mid-July.
 Flies bombarded our car like missiles with NO let up.
-And we had a 20 kilometre hike to Grey Owls Cabin planned the next day.
+And we had a 20 km hike to Grey Owls Cabin planned the next day.

 Before you go to Prince Albert National Park